privacy-scaling-explorations/maci/apps/website/versioned_docs/version-v3.x/technical-references/smart-contracts/Tally.md

 The `Tally` contract is used by the coordinator to submit commitments to the tally results via the `tallyVotes` function.
 This is done in batches and the final commitment can be used by the users to verify the validity of the results.

-This contract should be deployed alongside a `Poll`, with the the constructor accepting the following parameters:
+This contract should be deployed alongside a `Poll`, with the constructor accepting the following parameters:

 ```ts
   constructor(